Stories of Excellence - Pamela Bates and Ketwan Graham

 Seeking a degree to further his career options, Graham came to Mitchell in 2010.
 He found a transformative experience that laid the foundation for his goals.
 The rigorous academic work redefined what he once thought of as his ability level and paved the way for his future studies.
 “Mitchell helped me grow up some,” he said, “It brought out the best in me.”
 Graham’s favorite memories of Mitchell are his experiences in the human services program.
 “I learned so much during my time at Mitchell,” Graham stated.
 “Mitchell laid the foundation for my undergrad and graduate school studies.”
 Graham went on to earn a bachelor’s degree from Gardner-Webb University and a master’s degree in social work from the University of Southern California.
 He currently serves as the Student Assistance Program (SAP) Counselor for Statesville High School, assisting students experiencing stressors that can impede their school performance.
 He plans to become a licensed clinical social worker and open several group homes providing services for at-risk youth.

 Learn more about expanding your goals and achieving your dreams at Mitchell!
 Discover degrees and programs Mitchell offers then find out how to apply.
-For additional support, speak to a counselor at (704) 878-3242 or email@example.com.
-To learn more about human services at Mitchell and how you can help others in your community, contact (704) 978-5419 or firstname.lastname@example.org.
+For additional support, speak to an advisor at (704) 978-5493 or firstname.lastname@example.org.
+To learn more about human services at Mitchell and how you can help others in your community, contact (704) 978-5419 or email@example.com.